How to Replace the “Login” or “Account” Text with an Icon in Squarespace 7.1

 Modern website design trends lean towards minimalism, interactivity, and user navigation.
-In this interchange, using a clean, responsive SVG icon in place of Squarespace 7.1’s default “Login” or “Account” text means your site not only looks better, but also it’s easier to navigate, particularly on mobile.
+In this interchange, using a clean, responsive icon in place of Squarespace 7.1’s default “Login” or “Account” text means your site not only looks better, but also it’s easier to navigate, particularly on mobile.

 In this full guide, you will learn what it takes to implement this upgrade in 3-4 lines of CSS and JavaScript – no third-party plugins necessary.